in-fun/KubeScript/doc/comparison.md

 ### Tanda

-[Grafana Tanka](https://tanka.dev/) is a robust configuration utility for Kubernetes cluster, powered by the [Jsonnet](https://jsonnet.org/) language.
+> [Grafana Tanka](https://tanka.dev/) is a robust configuration utility for
+> Kubernetes cluster, powered by the [Jsonnet](https://jsonnet.org/) language.

 Jsonnet is less well-known and less expressive than TypeScript.

 ### KusionStack

-[KusionStack](https://kusionstack.io/) is a highly flexible programmable technology stack to enable unified application delivery and operation.
-It aims to help enterprises build an application-centric configuration management plane and DevOps ecosystem.
+> [KusionStack](https://kusionstack.io/) is a highly flexible programmable
+> technology stack to enable unified application delivery and operation.
+It aims
+> to help enterprises build an application-centric configuration management
+> plane and DevOps ecosystem.

 KusionStack uses the KCL (Kusion Configuration Language) for configuration, but [KCL](https://github.com/KusionStack/KCLVM) is still an early-stage language.

 ### KubeVela/Open Application Model

-[KubeVela](https://kubevela.io/) is a modern software delivery platform that makes deploying and operating applications across today's hybrid, multi-cloud environments easier, faster and more reliable.
+> [KubeVela](https://kubevela.io/) is a modern software delivery platform that
+> makes deploying and operating applications across today's hybrid, multi-cloud
+> environments easier, faster and more reliable.
+>

-KubeVela is built on the [Open Application Model](https://oam.dev/), or OAM for short. _OAM_ brings modular, extensible, and portable design for modeling application deployment with higher level yet consistent API.
-This model is well thought and designed, and there is even a spec of it.
+> KubeVela is built on the [Open Application Model](https://oam.dev/), or OAM
+> for short. _OAM_ brings modular, extensible, and portable design for modeling
+> application deployment with higher level yet consistent API.

+_OAM_ is well thought and designed, and there is even a spec of it.
 However, a spec could not cover all use cases, so it comes with an addon mechanism.

 As a reference implementation of OAM, KubeVela includes some addons for common functionalities.
 But in a real world project, even a minor difference of the